wp-plugins/grooveshark/readme.txt

 Tags: music, Grooveshark, play, Post, posts, tinysong Requires at least: 2.6
 Tested up to: 2.9
-Stable tag: 1.2.0
+Stable tag: 1.3.0

 The Grooveshark plugin allows you to insert music links or Grooveshark Widgets into your blog.

 == Description ==

-The Grooveshark plugin is a Wordpress plugin that allows you to insert a link to music on [Grooveshark](http://www.grooveshark.com "Grooveshark") or a [Grooveshark Widget](http://widgets.grooveshark.com "Grooveshark Widget") that allows visitors to play music as they read your blog.
+The Grooveshark plugin is a Wordpress plugin that allows you to insert a link to music on [Grooveshark](http://www.grooveshark.com "Grooveshark") or a [Grooveshark Widget](http://widgets.grooveshark.com "Grooveshark Widget") that allows visitors to play music as they view your blog.

 Grooveshark is a music website that allows visitors to listen to music and share music with friends.
 Registered users can also save favorite songs and playlists in Grooveshark.
 With millions of songs contributed by Grooveshark users, you can find just about any song and share songs with your friends and blog visitors.